 Comment ID Full comment Officer Comment/Action 3.6.4 / Table 1 ADD to the definitions to clarify what standards of EV provision will be applied to existing and proposed public car parking that does not specifically serve a particular use class.
 PARKING STANDARDS 4.2.1 IMPROVE description of "optimum parking", as the standards (particularly for Zone A) do not appear to reflect "likely parking demand", but rather reflect a policy position to manage demand by restricting supply.
-4.2 Table 9 and Table 10 CHANGE Zone A car parking standards to include parking provision for 3 bed+ flats and houses 4.2 Table 9 and Table 10 CHANGE Zone A cycle parking standards to reflect higher provision for 3 bed+ flats and houses OTHER CONSIDERATIONS 5.5 IMPROVE car club and car sharing recommendations to include incentives to provide car club and car sharing bays as part of "car free" schemes in Zone A. 5.9.3 IMPROVE to provide more clarity on the requirements for how many (if any) disabled car parking spaces need to be provided for "car free" schemes (eg Residential development in Zone A).
-Please provide additional justification for parking standards that require "car free" residential and office development in Zone A, how this relates to existing car ownership levels and travel patterns in the area, and how this is supported by strategies for investment in public transport, walking and cycling and public car parking.
+4.2 Table 9 and Table 10 CHANGE Zone A car parking standards to include parking provision for 3 bed+ flats and houses 4.2 Table 9 and Table 10 CHANGE Zone A cycle parking standards to reflect higher provision for 3 bed+ flats and houses 4.2 Table 9 and Table 10 CHANGE Zone A cycle parking standards to reflect higher provision for 3 bed+ flats and houses 0THER CONSIDERATIONS 5.5 IMPROVE car club and car sharing recommendations to include incentives to provide car club and car sharing bays as part of "car free" schemes in Zone A. 5.9.3 IMPROVE to provide more clarity on the requirements for how many (if any) disabled car parking spaces need to be provide dof for "car free" schemes (eg Residential development in Zone A).
+Hease provide additional justification for parking standards that require "car free" residential and office development in Zone A, how this relates to existing car ownership levels and travel patterns in the area, and how this is supported by strategies for investment in public transport, walking and cycling and public car parking.